ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - When Lady Fortune showers Earth with blessings, she does it at random times.
   Most people would pick specific times to have a chance of receiving such good fortune.
 Successful people, however, show up all the time.<br>

+- It′s better to have a fire extinguisher and not need it than to need a fire extinguisher and not have it.<br>